No Tax on Car Loans Calculator: OBBBA Auto Loan Interest Deduction

 1. Get your interest statement.
 Your lender will send Form 1098 (Mortgage Interest Statement) or an equivalent annual auto loan statement showing total interest paid.

-2. Confirm domestic assembly.
-Check your Monroney label or use the NHTSA VIN tool to verify final assembly in the USA.
+2. Confirm domestic manufacturing.
+Check your Monroney label or use the NHTSA VIN tool to verify the vehicle was manufactured primarily in the USA.

 For the complete multi-part filing walkthrough, see the Schedule 1-A Filing Guide.